Assistantship Opportunities

 Collaborate with other WARM Fellows and students to achieve our shared goals

 Second year students are additionally expected to complete their master’s project or thesis with WARM, within its mission and needs.
-The project/thesis will be identified at the end of the student’s first year with the deliverables outline by the Fellow, their mentor, and WARM Board Members Luke Danielson and Dave Ellerbroek.
-Students are expected to attend and engage in the monthly team meetings and all major events during this time well.
+The project/thesis will be identified at the end of the student’s first year with the deliverables outline by the Fellow, their mentor/advisor, the WARM Director and WARM Board Members.
+Students are expected to attend and engage in the monthly team meetings and all major events during this time as well.

 Application Requirements

-To apply for this fellowship, please send a resume and one page statement of interest to westernrestorationmanagement@ gmail.com.
+To apply for this assistantship, please send a resume and one page statement of interest to westernreclamationmanagement@gmail.com.
 The statement of interest should include your academic records and professional career goals, your interest in the field of mine reclamation, and, if applicable, ideas for a master’s project/thesis.
-The application will open again in spring of 2023.
+The application will open again in spring of 2026.

 Undergraduate Student Grants

-One-year grants will be offered to undergraduate students in the amount of up to $5,000.
+One-year grants will be offered to undergraduate students pursuing conferences and field course in mine reclamation and remediation.

 During the one-year grant period, grant recipient students are expected to do the following: